Putting It All Together: FHLC May Be Valued at $77

 About NUTX

 Nutex Health Inc. is a healthcare management and operations company.
 The Company operates in three segments: the Hospital division, the Population Health Management (PHM) division, and the Real Estate division.
 The Hospital division owns, develops and operates healthcare models, including micro-hospitals, specialty hospitals, and hospital outpatient departments (HOPDs).
-This division owns and operates 24 facilities in 11 states.
+This division owns and operates over 27 facilities in 12 states.
 In addition, it has financial and operating relationships with multiple professional entities and real estate entities.
 The Population Health Management division owns and operates provider networks, such as Independent Physician Associations (IPAs).
-Through its Management Services Organization (MSO), it provides management, administrative and other support services to its affiliated hospitals and physician groups.
+Through its Management Services Organization, it provides management, administrative and other support services to its affiliated hospitals and physician groups.
 The Real Estate division comprises the Real Estate Entities, which owns the land and hospital buildings which are leased to its hospital entities.

 About the author